ninafli/meal-plan/README.md

 # To Do
 * add recipe
+    * two way binding of tags with recipe-tag and add-recipe
+    * save tags
     * upload photo
-    * categories
 * frontend recipe card

+# FIXME
-* return key maps to delete: fix
+* on add recipe, add ingredient, return key maps to delete